Skip to main content

 Factor Cigarettes ZYN

-COPD risk Very High Negligible
+COPD risk Very High No smoke exposure

-Oral cancer risk High Negligible
+Oral cancer risk High Long-term data limited

 Cardiovascular disease High (2–4× risk) Low–Moderate (1.2–1.4× risk)

-Addiction potential Very High High (but easier cessation)
+Addiction potential Very High High

 ZYN vs. Vaping